kubesphere/notification-manager/docs/crds/receiver.md

 A receiver can only receive the notifications it needs by setting `alertSelector`.
 The `alertSelector` is label selector, the receiver will only receive the notifications that match the selector.

-An email receiver only receive "warning" notifications.
+An email receiver only receives "warning" notifications.

 ```yaml
 email: